 - New Homes are often sold even before they are Built

 A builder usually needs to get his financing lined up and mapped out for construction as well as the sales process.
-This means that they will try to sell as many homes as possible before the construction work is over.
+This means that they will try to sell as many house and land packages as possible before the construction work is over.
 Many builders start by creating model homes with enable buyers to review the plans, finishing, fixtures and other elements while the actual home is still under construction.
-Depending on the locality of the construction, the builder will be required to acquire a list of approvals before they can star signing contracts.
+Depending on the locality of the construction, the builder will be required to acquire a list of approvals before they can start signing contracts to get their building supplies and heavy equipment like hydraulic truck crane rental.

 The best part about taking a look at the model home is to get a sense of what your new house will look like and where it will be located from a community perspective.
 It is also important to understand that even if the project is for let’s say a 100 homes, not all of them will be available at once.
 Most builders tend to release homes in phases.
 Also, if the first few homes continue to do well at the asking price, chances are that the builder will increase prices in the other phases, provided the market is doing well.